vishalcloudyuga/dcos-docs/1.9/usage/tutorials/public-app.md

     ```

     **Tip:** You can also view deployed apps by using the **Services** tab of DC/OS [GUI](/docs/1.9/usage/webinterface/#services).

+Now that your app is deployed to DC/OS, you will need to configure your load balancer to point to the port specified in your app definition (e.g. port `80`).

  [1]: /docs/1.9/tutorials/containerized-app/
  [3]: /docs/1.9/administration/installing/